Dog Microchipping

 Other Questions Regarding Dog Microchips

-The estimated cost of dog microchipping is around twenty-five to fifty dollars.
+The estimated cost of dog microchipping is around sixty to seventy dollars.
 If you are concerned about the cost or when the procedure will take place, please inquire with one of our vets.

-Dog microchipping’s only major downside is that if your canine runs away or gets lost or stolen, and if he or she is found, the only way a shelter or clinic will be able to identify the dog is by using the microchipping scanner.
+The only major downside, to a microchip, is that if your dog runs away or gets stolen, and if they are found, the only way a shelter or clinic will be able to identify the dog is by using the microchipping scanner.
 In this case, we still recommend that all dogs wear collars with ID tags having your phone number to contact you.

 Schedule Your Microchipping Appointment